alexpetros/unplannedobsolescence.com/content/blog/htmx-compliments-the-browser.md

 It means that every additional script you include on the page has a standardized way to keep track of what's happening.
 If you replace this process with an ad-hoc, scripting-based navigation, you remove access to that common language for every other library on your page, and you also initiate a long-lived JavaScript environment that is likely to eventually enter a bad state of some kind.

 ## What should I do instead?

-Use [regular links](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a). `hx-boost` promises to replicate the experience of a regular link; skip the middleman and just use them.
+Use [regular links](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a). `hx-boost` promises to enhance the experience of a regular link; skip the middleman and just use them.

 ## What about the benefits of hx-boost?

-The purported benefits of `hx-boost` can be better achieved through other means:
+The first time you use `hx-boost`, it feels magical to have the page update "seamlessly" like that, but you can achieve all the same benefits, without the headaches, using the browser features.

-### I don't want to re-download JS and CSS on each click
+### Send cache headers to re-use CSS and JS across page loads

 Basically all static file servers support [ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag).
 When the server sends the browser a file, it can also send a unique string that identifies *that version* of the file.
 The next time you try to load that file (after, for instance, navigating to a new page that uses the same CSS or JS), the browser asks your server, "is it still this one?", and sends that ETag string.